Overview of PhD Program

 Students should discuss the advantages and disadvantages of each option with their adviser before deciding on a dissertation strategy.

-Completion of a satisfactory investigation in the principal subject and its presentation in the form of a dissertation, approved by a committee of the faculty, is the next step toward the doctoral degree.
+Completion of a satisfactory investigation of the principal subject and its presentation in the form of a dissertation, approved by a committee of the faculty, is the next step toward the doctoral degree.
 The material contained in the dissertation should be worthy of publication in a scientific journal in the field involved.
 To establish this committee, the student and adviser recommend four faculty members to serve as dissertation readers.
 These faculty members, one of whom is the dissertation adviser, should hold an appointment as Assistant Professor or higher and represent at least three departments of the University and at least two departments of the School of Public Health.
 One member must hold the rank of Associate Professor or Full Professor and not hold a joint appointment in the student’s department.
 This individual will serve as the Chair of the Final Oral Examination Committee.
-One adjunct or one scientist faculty member may serve on the Committee, but not both.
+One adjunct or one scientist faculty member may serve on the Committee but not both.
 All faculty members must serve as Dissertation Readers representing the department of their primary faculty appointment.

 The committee of readers may be increased to five members provided the conditions stated above are satisfied for four readers.
 If a fifth member was approved to serve as a Dissertation Reader, that individual does not have voting privileges on the Final Examination Committee.